paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 </p>

-## Transcoding tasks
-Below are possible scenarios and workflows for using HandBrake for transcoding your digital videos.
-You can transcode from the following formats: .MOV .AVI .MTS .M4V .MKV .WEBM .FLV .MPG .MPEG .MXF, etc

-### To transcode multiple videos in a batch
+## To transcode multiple videos in a batch
 To transcode multiple videos at one time, you need to add each file one at a time to the queue.
 Once you have opened a video file in HandBrake (and created an appropriate preset) click on the **Add to Queue** button in the upper left of the workspace.

 <p align="center">